nightness/schedule-later/README.md

 # Schedule Later

-schedule-later is a static class that provides methods for managing date-time based tasks, such as starting timeouts and intervals at a specific time of day.
+schedule-later provides methods for managing date-time based tasks, such as starting timeouts and intervals at a specific time of day.
 Under-the-hood, it uses `setTimeout` and `setInterval`.

 ## Install